Best Of18 min read

 You want one tool to replace five others

-Documentation is your team's biggest bottleneck
+Documentation is your team's biggest pain point

 You're a startup on a tight budget (under 15 people)